 The Shenzhou-23 mission marks the seventh crewed spaceflight during the application and development phase of China's space station and the 40th flight of the country's crewed space program.

-The main objectives of the mission are to complete an in-orbit crew rotation with the Shenzhou-21 crew, continue space science and application experiments, perform extravehicular activities and cargo transfer tasks, carry out the installation of debris protection devices, install and retrieve external payloads and equipment, conduct science education and public welfare activities and conduct space payload tests.
+The crew's main objectives include in-orbit rotation with the Shenzhou-21 crew, space science and application experiments, extravehicular activities and cargo transfers, installation of debris protection devices, installation and retrieval of external payloads and equipment, science education and public welfare activities and space payload tests.

 One crew member will carry out a year-long in-orbit residency experiment.